-Additionally records, files, reference material and company policies are maintained on the electronic ClearNet system for all employees to access 24 hours - 7 days per week, either remotely at the jobsite or in designated company facilities or operations.
+Records, files, reference material and company policies are maintained on the electronic SharePoint system for all employees to access 24 hours - 7 days per week, either remotely at the jobsite or in designated company facilities or operations.

-19.5 INCIDENT CLASSIFICATION
+19.6 INCIDENT CLASSIFICATION

 All FLINT incidents will be classified as per the FLINT Incident and Injury Classification Guide.

-The final classifications of all incidents are the responsibility of the FLINT Safety Department.
+The final classifications of all incidents are the responsibility of the FLINT HSE Department.